What you need to know

 It is also essential to add a cuttlefish bone or a piece of calcium, and from experience, we recommend the former.
 Learn all about its nutritional properties here.

 For extra food, you can offer lettuce leaves, which they love.
-Furthermore, you can try to give them small pieces of fruit such as pear, apple and watermelon.
-Vegetables are also an option, as parakeets love chard, peas, corn and carrots.
+Furthermore, you can try to give them small pieces of fruit such as pear, apple, and watermelon.
+Vegetables are also an option, as parakeets love chard, peas, corn, and carrots.

 You can also offer your budgie alfalfa, adored by most birds, but restrict its intake as it can be quite calorific.
+It's crucial to remember that variety is key in their diet to ensure they receive all the necessary nutrients.

 Caring for a Budgerigar - What is the best diet for a budgerigar?